-After spending 12 days and playing 18 rounds of golf in Scotland a few years back, essentially hitting the entire country for golf and experiencing several different weather conditions, I have a pretty good (real good) handle on some great travel tips while playing your rounds of golf.
+After spending 12 days and playing 18 rounds of golf in Scotland a few years back, essentially hitting the entire country for golf and experiencing several different weather conditions, I have a pretty good (actually, really good) handle on some great travel tips while playing your rounds of golf.
 Some may be obvious, while some may surprise more than anything.

-1. Rain Gloves are a Must
+1. Rain Gloves Are a Must

-No question rain gloves saved our bacon on the rainy days.
+There is no question that rain gloves saved us on rainy days.
 Surprisingly, the goal when it rained was to get those things as wet as possible.
 We would walk down the fairway rubbing our hands on the front of our rain jacket to achieve our goal.
 The wetter, the better.
 Essentially, the wetter they are, the tackier they become, which is ideal as there are no worries of slippage during the swing.
 The beauty of getting the rain gloves nice and wet it allows you to not worry about wet grips during your round of golf.

 I will be the first to say that it is a little uncomfortable at first, wearing a glove on both hands, but it is far better than stumbling, scrambling, and stressing to keep everything dry.

-2. Umbrellas are NOT a Must
+2. Umbrellas Are NOT a Must

-Part of the fun of playing golf in Scotland is experiencing the elements during the course of play, and you will very likely experience some of the elements, so this tip along with the rain gloves, will make things easier.
+Part of the fun of playing golf in Scotland is experiencing the elements during the course of play, and you will very likely experience some of the elements, so this tip, along with the rain gloves, will make things easier.

 3. Bring a VERY GOOD Rain Suit